 Best Car Seats for Kids in the US 2026

 This shortlist starts with the child's fit and current stage.
-Filter first by the type of seat that still fits, then compare only the models that still match the child's real height and use case.
+Filter by stage first, then compare only the models that still match the child's real height, your car, and the way you actually use that seat.
 Exact limits are shown on each card.

 Graco SnugRide Lite LX Infant Car Seat